Guides on Using Cryostat

 <code>Target</code> <b>JVM</b>

 Alternatively, credentials may also be stored if you navigate to either the Recordings tab or the Events tab and select a target JVM with authentication enabled.
 The authentication form will appear, prompting you to enter your credentials.
-If you have configured Backend Credentials Storage, then a new credential definition with the provided username and password will be stored for this specific target application in the Cryostat Keyring.
-If you have configured credentials with the Session option then these entered credentials will not be stored in the Cryostat keyring.
+A new credential definition with the provided username and password will be stored for this specific target application in the Cryostat Keyring.

 5. View your Stored Credentials